AlvaroCarbajoAlcalde/TFG_2022/README.md

 npm run ng serve --open
 ```

-##Docker
+## Docker

 You can also deploy the project with Docker
 Run in back and front folders:
 ```
 docker-compose up
 ```
-then import the database.sql into phpmyadmin
+Then import the database.sql into phpmyadmin

-containers:
+Project routes:
 ```
 angular: localhost:4200
-mariadb: port:3306
 phpmyadmin: localhost/phpmyadmin
 laravel: localhost:8000
 ```